Thinking about a midlife career change? If you’re like 1 in 5 people then you’ve probably considered a real estate career.

-Thinking about a mid-life career change?
-If you’re tired of the job you’ve had for the past twenty years or so, consider going into real estate.
-Real estate is one of the best career paths to transition to when you’re ready to make the switch due to its flexibility, freedom, and the fact that you don’t need a specific background to dive right in.
+Real estate is one of the best career paths to transition to when you’re ready to make the switch due to its flexibility, freedom and the fact that almost anyone can be a real estate agent.
 All you need to do is get your real estate license.

 What is a real estate agent's schedule like?

 Whether you have kids or you’re an empty nester, the typical 9-5 office schedule may not be what you’re looking for anymore.
 Now that the kids are older or out of the house, you likely don’t need to be home on evenings and weekends as often.
 Getting your real estate license is the perfect opportunity to create a schedule that best fits your lifestyle.

 Because that’s one of the biggest perks of being a real estate agent.
 You create your own schedule to fit your lifestyles and needs.